pallets-eco/flask-classful/docs/index.rst

         def do_something_cool(self):
             ...

 ``@route`` is an old friend of ours, but I didn't tell you earlier that it can also set methods, right?
 Well, now you know.
-As you can see, ``methods`` can accept multiple values, so you can set multiple methods for one endpoint (but again, not recommended).
+As you can see, ``methods`` can accept multiple values, so you can set multiple methods for one endpoint.

 But there's also a second way, that some might consider nicer: ::